bokal2/Automobile-dataset-Analysis/README.md

-# KCSE_Analysis_notebook
+# Automobile-dataset-Analysis-notebook

-Analysis of KCSE Results for the last two years
+Analysis of the automobile dataset.
+The objective of the analysis is to create a model for predicting the prices of the automobiles